Arquisoft/wiq_en2b/Quickstart.md

 The machine for deployment can be created in services like Microsoft Azure or Amazon AWS.
 These are in general the settings that it must have:

-- Linux machine with Ubuntu >= 20.04.
+- Linux machine with Ubuntu >= 20.04 (any Linux machine will do as long as you know which steps do not apply to you and how to perform the equivalent ones, though).
 - Docker and docker-compose installed.
 - Open ports for the applications installed (in this case, ports 3000 for the webapp and 8443 for the API, or whatever port configure the app to use).